dpdicken/553-a2/README.md

 FOM                  =  326.90626 (z/s)
 ```

 It seems that this optimization does not actually do much to speed the lulesh application up.
+This is likely due to the fact the lulesh application contains lots of loops.
+Although we may be removing unnecessary loads, the amount of load instructions run is still very high due to the loops.

 <h3> Dynamic Load Count Instrumentation Pass </h3>

 <h5> Building and Running </h5>

-To compile the countloads pass code run the following:
+To compile the countloads pass code run the following from the base directory:
 ```
+cd countloads
+mkdir build
-cd countloads/build
+cd build
+cmake ..
 make
 ```

 To run the pass on your own code, run the following:
 ```
 clang++ -S -emit-llvm yourcode.cpp -o yourcode.ll
-opt -S -load countloads/build/countloads/libCountLoadsPass.so -rmLoads yourcode.ll -o yourcode.ll
+opt -S -load countloads/build/countloads/libCountLoadsPass.so -countLoads yourcode.ll -o yourcode.ll
 llc -filetype=obj yourcode.ll -o yourcode.o
 clang++ youcode.o countloads/countloads/runtime_defs.o -o yourcode
 ```

 yourcode will now be an executable that will run your code and print out the number of loads in it.
+The file runtime_defs.o contains the counting function we are inserting after every load instruction.

-The source code can be found in countloads/countloads/CountLoads.cpp
+The source code for the pass can be found in countloads/countloads/CountLoads.cpp and the source code for the counting function can be found in countloads/countloads/runtime_defs.cpp

 <h5> Implementation and Testing </h5>